 Figure D-9 shows the DNL 65, 70, and 75 noise contours associated with the "Evaluate the 2013 Interlocal Agreement Voluntary Night Closure Provision" stakeholder-suggested noise abatement theme, in comparison with the baseline Future Condition (Year 2023) noise contours.
 Figure D-9 also shows residential land uses, which are normally considered to be noncompatible with aircraft noise levels above DNL 65.
 Figure D-9 also shows residential properties included within the 2008 EIS Sound Insulation/Mitigation Program footprint.
-These residential properties are considered to be compatible with aircraft noise.
+These residential properties are considered to be compatible with aircraft noise unless they opted to not participate in the 2008 program.